thomast1906/terraform-on-azure/1-terraform-basics/2-terraform-commands/README.md

-# Terraform Installation
+# Terraform Commands

-The purpose of this tutorial is to setup the initial requirements to complete this lab/workshop.
-- Terraform installation
-- Visual Studio Code (Recommended)
+An introduction to the Terraform commands available, this will cover the basic commands to get you started with Terraform.